 What Are Dental Implants And What Does The Procedure Involve?

 Dental Implants are part of a tooth replacement treatment.
 They are virtually indistinguishable from your natural teeth.
 These implants are metal posts or frames usually made of titanium that are surgically placed under your gums.
 They then fuse to the bone of your jaw and act as roots.
 Replacement teeth called crowns that are made of porcelain are then attached to the implant.
 They will fit securely to your gums because they are held in place by bone allowing them to look and function just like natural teeth.

 Once the implants are in place, your dentist will typically wait a few months to proceed with crowns – temporary appliances are available for you to wear while you wait.

-Give us a call today to set up an appointment to find out if dental implants are right for you.
+Give us a call today to set up an appointment with your Ottawa general dentist and find out if dental implants are right for you.

 We recommend that our patients visit our office at least twice each year to ensure their optimal oral health and to help avoid serious and costly problems in the future.
-In certain cases, we may even recommend 3 or 4 visits per year in order to properly treat conditions that require more regular attention.
+In certain cases, your Ottawa general dentist may even recommend 3 or 4 visits per year in order to properly treat conditions that require more regular attention.

 Maintaining regular dental appointments isn’t just good for your teeth, it’s an important part of your overall health.

 What Are The Benefits Of Adult Orthodontic Treatment?